code-saturne/code_saturne/docs/doxygen/user_guide/base_setup.md

 Modification of the variable C of the dynamic LES model
 -------------------------------------------------------

-The \ref ussmag user-defined subroutine can be used to modify the calculation of the variable *C* of the LES sub-grid scale dynamic model.
+The \ref cs_user_physical_properties_smagorinsky_c user-defined function can be used to modify the calculation of the variable *C* of the LES sub-grid scale dynamic model.

 It worth recalling that the LES approach introduces the notion of